UK A-Z Part 1

 For over 50 years the giant Lovell Telescope at Jodrell Bank has been a familiar feature of the Cheshire landscape and an internationally renowned landmark in the world of astronomy.
 Since the summer of 1957 it has been quietly probing the depths of space, a symbol of our wish to understand the universe in which we live.
 Even now, it remains one of the biggest and most powerful radio telescopes in the world, spending most of its time investigating cosmic phenomena which were undreamed of when it was conceived.

-A to Z of Britain, Series 1 1st Stamp (2011) Kursaal
+UK A-Z Part 1 1st Stamp (2011) Kursaal

 Kursaal